Per wiki policy, Spoilers Off applies here and all spoilers are unmarked. You Have Been Warned.

 - The male omens follow the ten commandments while the female omens does something against the ten commandments, which reflect on the biblical passages on what sins a male and female would most likely commit.

 - If the player plays Innocent Princess Prim when an opponent Orthrus and Cerberus is on board, she greets with a friendly demeanor and even gives Orthus an Affectionate Nickname, "Orthypoo."
-Considering her isolation in her castle by her father due to her purity, she's highly unaware of the threats of underworld creatures (especially in regards to Cerberus, who's known for her playful personality, which Prim quote with her indicates that Prim wants to her Cerberus and both Coco and Mimi).
+Considering her isolation in her castle by her father due to her purity, she's highly unaware of the threats of underworld creatures (especially in regards to Cerberus, who's known for her playful personality).
 This is a stark contrast with her personal maid, Nonja, Silent Maid, who treats them with suspicion, since Nonja is more aware of the outside world (as evident with her quote when the opposing Orthrus is at board).

 - Playing Veight, Vampire Noble when an opposing Vania, Vampire Princess is on board will have him utter this quote: Vania, let us return to the castle.
-Veight is the twin brother of Vania, who's is overly protective of her due to Vania's more adventurous and outgoing personality, and often leave the castle in her own adventure.
+Veight is the twin brother of Vania, who's is overly protective of her due to Vania's more adventurous and outgoing personality, and often leaves the castle in her own adventures.